erprogs/GenConViT/README.md

-# GenConViT Model for Deepfake Detection
+# GenConViT Model for Deepfake Video Detection.

 This repository contains the implementation code for **Deepfake Video Detection Using Generative Convolutional Vision Transformer (GenConViT)**.